 Four-digit entry codes are entered ONLY on the Telephone Entry System Keypad preceded by "#" to allow the resident access.
-DO NOT confuse a FOUR-digit ENTRY code with a FIVE-digit DEVICE code that is entered on a remote wiegand keypad (see previous page).

 Each entry code that you enter must be assigned to a directory code that you select (that was programmed in section 3.5.2).
 Only ONE entry code can be programmed for each directory code.
 You cannot duplicate entry codes.